rakinirtiza/hospital-management-system/README.md

 # How to Install and Run the Project:
 1. Install XAMPP and start Apache & MySQL.
-2. Copy the project folder into: C:\xampp\htdocs\Hospital-Management-System\
+2. Copy the project folder into: C:\xampp\htdocs\Hospital-Management-System-web-main\hospital-management-system-web-main\
 3. Create a database named hospital_db.
 4. Import the SQL file (hospital_db.sql) into phpMyAdmin.
-5. Open your browser and go to: http://localhost/Hospital-Management-System/index.php
+5. Open your browser and go to:

 # How to Use the Project
 1. Login to the System
-   Open your browser and go to: http://localhost/Hospital-Management-System/index.php
+   Open your browser and go to: http://localhost/hospital-management-system-web-main/hospital-management-system-web-main/index.php
 2. Go to login Page using navbar
    Then login.
 Take userid and password form hospital_db
    Only user can register.
 Admin and doctor cannot register.